cooper/juno/README.md

   IRC networks with large loads.
 * **juno4**: also known as juno-mesh, juno4 is the first version of juno which is not a from-scratch rewrite. it is based on juno3 and aims to implement mesh server linking.
+* **juno5**: juno5 is a fork of juno4 (itself a fork of juno3). it includes the new features introduced in juno4, but it does not support mesh server linkage.

 When juno2 was in development, it was named "juno" where juno1 was named "juno-ircd" as it always had been.
 When juno3 was born, juno-ircd and juno were renamed to juno1 and juno2